mmu-webdesign/Level4-web-term-1/HTML/html01/07-links.md

 <!-- div class="exercise" -->

-## Exercise - Assessment 6
+## Exercise 6

 Coding external links

 ### Task 1

+> Open the `html6` folder.

+- Open `exercise-06.html`in your editor.

-> Open your **Assessment 6** Repl.it
+- Open `exercise-06.html`in your browser.

 ### Task 2

 - Before we start creating links, the page needs to be structured with a `<h1>` heading and `<p>` paragraphs.

-- Apply the code and Run in the browser window
+- Apply the code and save the file.

-- The page should now look like this:
+- Refresh the browser to view `exercise-06.html`.
+The page should now look like this:

 <img src="media/links-with-structure.png" alt="Links page coded with heading and paragraphs">